W4SDJC/Counter/README.md

 # Counter
-Press "+" and it will make the number 1 bigger
+Press "+" and it will make the number 1 bigger;
-Press "-" and it will make the number 1 less
+Press "-" and it will make the number 1 less;
-Press "Ctrl + +" and it will make the number 5 more Press "Ctrl + -" and it will make the number 5 less It's simple :)
+Press "Ctrl + +" and it will make the number 5 more;
+Press "Ctrl + -" and it will make the number 5 less;
+It's simple :)